sdr-enthusiasts/monitor-hub/README.md

       - TZ=${FEEDER_TZ}
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock
+    tmpfs:
+      - /run:exec,size=64M
+      - /var/log
+      - /tmp
 ```

 Likely you will need to amend the port line if port `80` is in use on your host or in docker.

 ## Limitations and Future Improvements

+***If you have a large stack of containers, OR you have containers that contain a significant number of log entries, the page will not be available until all log entries are processed.
+This may take a minute or two to accomplish***

-Currently, the container will initially show only 10 lines of logs from each container.
-Once connected, new lines from the containers are appended and you can scroll through them.
-Loading the page took forever without this limitation with any number of containers that had been running.
-This will be improved in future versions.
+Currently, the container will show up to 100 lines of logs (50 on page load) from each container.
+This is done to save infinite scrolling and bandwidth.
+This will be improved by adding a "load more" (or simililar idea) button in the future.

 The webpage is a bit basic.
 While this entire project doesn't need much complication, it's a bit basic for my liking.

-***If you have a large stack of containers, OR you have containers that contain a significant number of log entries, the page will not be available until all log entries are processed.
-This may take a minute or two to accomplish***
+The webpage is unusable on mobile.
+This will be improved in future versions.

 The page does not auto-scroll to the bottom.
 This will be improved in future versions.